 7.

 Spain is up and comers in the best women’s soccer teams, having established one of the best domestic leagues in world football.
-Barcelona Femení set an attendance record at Camp Nou in 2022 to rave reviews.
+Femení set an attendance record at Camp Nou in 2022 to rave reviews.

 The beautiful game is blossoming in Spain, especially with the midfielder Alexia Putellas of Barcelona winning two consecutive Ballon d’Or Féminin.